 Can you picture a young, 15-year-old, ruddy shepherd boy, with a bloody head of a giant?
 How much would the head of a giant weigh?
-The grotesquely large head of the so-called elephant man weighed 20 pounds, so I am thinking goliath was up there in weight.
+The grotesquely large head of the so-called elephant man weighed 20 pounds, so I think Goliath was up there in weight.
 A whole army fled and hid from this giant, but not this young man whose faith was not in men or weapons but in his Father who created it ALL.

 Saul becomes jealous and demented in destroying such faith.
 Oh, who in Israel had witnessed such faith?
 No one!
-This was faith that started with a bear and then a lion.
-But Jonathan had the wisdom to see a man who had the glory and favor of Yahweh on him, and instead of being intimidated, he became inspired and in awe of the God that was so big in David.
+This was faith that started with David defeating a bear and then a lion.
+But Jonathan had the wisdom to see a man who had the glory and favor of the Father on him, and instead of being intimidated, he became inspired and in awe of the God that was so big in David.

-1st Samuel chapter 23:10-12, “Then said David, O LORD God of Israel, thy servant has certainly heard that Saul seeks to come to Keilah, to destroy the city for my sake.
+“Then said David, O LORD God of Israel, thy servant has certainly heard that Saul seeks to come to Keilah, to destroy the city for my sake.
 Will the men of keilah deliver me up into his hands?
 Will Saul come down, as thy servant has heard?
-O Lord God of Israel, I beseech thee, tell thy servant” KJB.
+O Lord God of Israel, I beseech thee, tell thy servant”

 Now here is where it gets interesting. “and the Lord said he will come down” Then said David, will the men of Keilah deliver me and my men into the hand of Saul?
-AND THE LORD SAID, THEY WILL DELIVER THEE UP!
-23:11-12 KJV.
+AND THE LORD SAID, THEY WILL DELIVER THEE UP!”
+(1st Samuel 23:11-12 KJV).

 Jonathan sides with his father’s enemy.
-He protects him, warns him, even is willing to hand him THE CROWN, the fame, the honor.
+He protects him, warns him, and is even willing to hand him THE CROWN, the fame, and the honor.
 He laid it all down.
-He even gave him his robe and his armor.
+He also gave him his robe and his armor.
 They wept together, prayed together, and were “friends.”